 - Determine what literature and marketing materials you’ll need and prepare them.

-- Order promotional giveaways.
-The best pieces provide value to your customer and will make your brand more memorable.
+- Order trade show giveaways.
+The best items provide value to your customer and will make your brand more memorable.

 - Start pre-show marketing: Send information to attendees with your booth contact information.
 Send out press releases.
+Run an email campaign.
 Promote your presence through social media.

 Continue building momentum.
 Get your customers and booth staff excited about the trade show.

 - Prepare follow-up materials.
-If these are ready before the show, they’ll be ready to send out immediately afterward when conversations are still fresh in prospects’ minds.
+If these are ready before the show, you can send them out immediately after, when conversations are still fresh in prospects’ minds.

 - Make travel arrangements.